Skip to Content

 Porcini mushrooms have been around for centuries and can be traced back to the ancient Greeks and Romans, who were believed to be the first to hold these mushrooms in such high esteem.

-The latin name Boletus edulis means “clod of earth”, which is quite fitting for this hearty fungi that grows from the ground.
+The Latin name Boletus edulis means “clod of earth”, which is quite fitting for this hearty fungus that grows from the ground.
 Native to Europe and North America, Porcini mushrooms have spread to other regions across the world, including New Zealand and South Africa.

 DNA sequences were analyzed in three gene markers from porcini samples across China and compared to other regions.
 Today, the Yunnan Province in southwestern China is one of the largest producers in the Eastern hemisphere.